- Review of: Stansberry Research

 For the monthly newsletter, Porter and his editors tell a great story, with detailed analysis of the investments in question.
-If you haven’t read any other financial newsletters, let me state many are about as interesting as reading a phonebook.
+If you haven’t read any other financial newsletters, let me state many are about as exciting as reading a phone book.

 Porter makes reading each newsletter interesting and has the financial, and economic data to back up his position.
 All of this makes a very compelling argument for the investments he recommends.
 The newsletter appears to only focus on large cap stocks.

 Porter’s investment style is by means of value investing.
 If you are going to do your own active investing, I believe value investing is really the only method you have any chance of succeeding.
 So the recommendations he and his staff make are not by some technical indicators.